The Children of Lir: A Fascinating Irish Legend

 Children Of Lir – Mythological Cycle – Tuatha de Danann

-Moreover, Celtic mythology contains many fables As examples, Finn MaCcool and The Giant Causeway, The Tale of Oisin in Tir Na Nog, The Legend of Pookas, The Frenzy of Sweeny Tales, and The Children of Lir.
-The ‘lesson’ behind tales in Celtic myth can be difficult to decipher, no more so than in the Children of Lir.
+Celtic mythology contains many fables and legends.
+Some of the most famous tales include Finn MaCcool and The Giant Causeway, The Tale of Oisin in Tir Na Nog, The Legend of Pookas, The Frenzy of Sweeny Tales, and The Children of Lir.

 Irish Mythology and Legends